-Popular accounts of the history of psychology generally assert that the rise of behaviourism was due to the failure of introspectionism, but there is something puzzling, and actually rather disturbing, about the sudden change that took place in American psychology at the beginning of the 20th century.
-Before World War I, consciousness was at the centre of interest in almost all major psychological journals.
-Less than ten years later, even the word "consciousness" had disappeared from psychological discourse (Guzaldere 1995).
-A whole generation of psychologists, brought up on the lofty writings of William James suddenly pledged adherence to John.
-B. Watson, a man who in his first major publication advised his colleagues to look at their human subjects in the same way they watched "the ox they slaughtered".
-When one reads the first behaviourist manifesto and the subsequent writings of people like Tolman (1938, p.
-34) and B.F.
-Skinner (1953, 35)4, it is hard to believe that so many psychologists, not only in the USA, but almost all over the world, followed in their footsteps.
-Whatever may have been the deeper causes for this amazing shift in the professional ethos of psychology, it is generally held that the immediate occasion that tipped the balance in favour of behaviourism was the failure of the two main introspectionist schools to come to an agreement on some of the basic issues they had tried to research.
-What really closed the door for introspectionism was that within the philosophical and methodological environment of the times, there was no indisputable way in which anyone could decide who was right.
+Popular accounts of the history of psychology generally assert that the rise of behaviourism was due to the failure of introspectionism.
+The two main introspectionist schools failed to come to an agreement on some of the basic issues they had tried to research, and within the philosophical and methodological environment of the times, there was no indisputable way in which anyone could decide who was right.
 The problem was no doubt a genuine one.
-Introspection is indeed a far more complicated issue than its early protagonists realised, and the Euro-American civilization of the time lacked the philosophical sophistication and practical knowhow needed to turn introspection into a reliable tool of investigation.
-In itself, it is thus not surprising that the early European and American psychologists encountered difficulties with introspection, these difficulties are there.
-The real tragedy is, that they did not look beyond the confines of Euro-American thought to solve them.
+Introspection is indeed a more complicated issue than its early protagonists realised, and the Euro-American civilization of the time lacked the philosophical sophistication and practical know-how needed to turn introspection into a reliable tool of investigation.
+In itself, it is thus not surprising that the early European and American psychologists encountered difficulties with introspection, these difficulties are real.
+The tragedy is, however, that they did not look beyond the confines of Euro-American thought to solve them.
 As a result, they fell headlong into the abyss of behaviourism, from which mainstream psychology, in spite of all subsequently added sophistication, has still not fully recovered.